dotnet/orleans-docs/src/docs/grains/grain_identity.md

 ```
 ## Using Compound Primary Key

-If you have a system that doesn't fit well with either GUIDs or longs, you can opt for a compound primary key which allows you to use a combination of a GUID or long and a string to reference a grain.
+If you have a system that doesn't fit well with either GUIDs or longs, you can opt for a compound primary key, which allows you to use a combination of a GUID or long and a string to reference a grain.

 You can inherit your interface from 'IGrainWithGuidCompoundKey' or 'IGrainWithIntegerCompoundKey" interface like this: